-As a performer on woodwinds, keyboards, and vocals, Tolson leads three of his own groups including a jazz trio, quartet and a big band and has worked with such popular artists as the Temptations, Four Tops, Steve Lawrence and Eydie Gorme, and Manhattan Transfer, and with jazz artists Delfeayo Marsalis, Antonio Hart, Rufus Reid, Don Braden, Pete Christlieb, Phil Wilson, James Moody, Benny Golson, Kevin Mahogany, and Marvin Stamm.
-Tolson has released two CD's of original jazz compositions "Nu View" and Back at the Track, Fresh Squeezed, Late Night Cruise, and Black Sand Beach.
+As a performer on woodwinds, keyboards, and vocals, Tolson leads three of his own groups including a jazz trio, quartet and a big band and has worked with such artists Delfeayo Marsalis, Antonio Hart, Rufus Reid, Don Braden, Winard Harper, Mark Gross, Pete Christlieb, Phil Wilson, James Moody, Benny Golson, Kevin Mahogany, and Marvin Stamm.
+Tolson has released five CD's of original jazz compositions Nu View, Back at the Track, Fresh Squeezed, Late Night Cruise, and Black Sand Beach.
 Scott Yanow, author of Bebop, Trumpet Kings and Jazz on Film wrote this about Tolson's recording Fresh Squeezed, "he has an original style within the straight-ahead jazz tradition; many of his originals are catchy, and he easily holds his own with even his best known sidemen."

 His composition, "In the Company of Strangers", from Nu View was a runner-up in the John Lennon Songwriting Contest.
 Tolson's jazz groups have appeared at local and regional jazz festivals including the Louisville Jazz and Blues Festival, Jazz in Central Park, Evansville Jazz Festival, and the Legacies Music Festival.
 They have also performed at the Jazz Education Network conference and have toured extensively in the Midwest and southern regions of the U.S. His groups have also appeared at the Montreux Jazz Festival in Switzerland, the Umbria Jazz Festival in Italy, and in Barbados.
 He has also performed in Brazil and Trinidad.